 a.
 And David grew faint: Even a great man of God grows old.
 As the years went on, David became unable to fight as he once did.
 In this battle against the Philistines David’s life was endangered when he grew faint in battle against a descendant of Goliath.

 i.
-Israel faced the challenge of what they would do when they saw weakness in their leader.
-Since it was a weakness that could be understood – David’s increasing frailty in old age – they should rally around their leader and supply what he cannot.
+The Israelites faced the challenge of what they would do when they saw weakness in their leader.
+Since it was a weakness that could be understood – David’s increasing frailty in old age – they needed to rally around their leader and supply what he could not.

 b.
 Abishai the son of Zeruiah came to his aid: When David’s strength failed, God protected him through the strength of others.
 God will allow us to be in places where we need the strength of others.